nirpr/Advanced-Programming-C-Project-Manage-Conect/README.md

 # Advanced-Programming-C-Project-Manage-Conect
-Project - System for managing bands for concerts

-The program is a system for planning concerts
-The program gets 2 files, first file is instruments, second file is Musicians.
-The program take the instrument file and make a tree of instrument sorted lexicographic and make from musicians files array with all the details about the musicians like his name, instruments get from the user requires for a concert and if there are resources (musicians) for the concert it print the details
+Project Description:
+The project aims to develop a system for efficiently planning concerts.
+It takes two input files: one containing information about instruments and another containing details of musicians.
+The program generates a sorted tree of instruments based on the first file and creates an array of musician details from the second file.
+By analyzing these data, the program determines if there are enough musicians with the required instruments available for a concert.
+If the conditions are met, it outputs the relevant concert details.

+File Inputs:
+-Instruments: This file should contain a list of instruments.
+-Musicians: This file should include information about the musicians, such as their names and the instruments they can play.

+ Program Flow:
+-Read and process the instrument file to create a lexicographically sorted tree of instruments.
+-Parse the musician file to generate an array of musician details, including their names and the instruments they can play.
+-Analyze the musician data and check if there are sufficient resources (musicians) available for a concert.
+-If there are enough resources, print out the relevant concert details.